ash0306/Genspark-Training/Day 2/README.md

 ## Overview

-Today we learnt more about GIT commands and worked with Codility problems
+Today we learnt more about GIT commands and worked with Codility problems.

+We also worked on collaborating and resolving conflicts

 ## Repository Links